alexomics/read-paf/README.md

 is any object in python that has a file-oriented API (`sys.stdin`, `stdout` from subprocess, `io.StringIO`, open files from `gzip` or `open`).

-The following script demonstrates how minimap2 output can be piped into read-paf
+The following script demonstrates how minimap2 output can be piped into readpaf

 ```python
 from readpaf import parse_paf